bdura/cloud/docs/environment/ide.md

 !!! note "Installing extensions"

-    To install an extension in VS Code, just go to to the extensions pannel (should be the last button on the left of your VS Code window), just search for an extension, and click "Install".
+    To install an extension in VS Code, just go to to the extensions panel (should be the last button on the left of your VS Code window), search for an extension, and click "Install".
+See the [official instructions](https://code.visualstudio.com/docs/editor/extension-marketplace).

 A few extensions that will help you code faster than ever: